Palo Alto Office

 After a malignant lesion is removed with Mohs surgery, a depression or hole in the skin is present.
 Such scars may be rather disfiguring, and reconstructive surgery may be performed immediately after Mohs surgery to repair the damaged site.
 We specialize in carefully reconstructing the facial tissue in such patients, restoring their natural appearance while preserving form and function of important structures of the face.
 We work closely with a number of Mohs surgeons in the area to offer a highly specialized service.
 Our goal is to create a seamless transition from skin cancer removal to unparalleled reconstruction so that patients are cared for at each step of this process.

-Am I a candidate for skin cancer reconstruction?
+Why L&P and am I a candidate for skin cancer reconstruction?

 Skin cancer occurs most commonly on the face, and frequently develops on the nose.
 Many times the Mohs surgeon removing the skin lesion will be able to reconstruct the area at the time of the initial procedure.
 Depending on the size, the complexity, and the location of the resection, your Mohs surgeon may elect to have a facial plastic surgery reconstructive specialist assist in your treatment.

 Even skin lesions that appear very small initially, can involve large areas of normal looking skin.
 Many Mohs surgeons can anticipate the need for a reconstructive specialist prior to removal of the skin cancer, especially if the skin cancer is in cosmetically sensitive areas such as the lip, eyelid, nose or ears.
 In that case, you will have a formal consultation with us before your Mohs surgery to discuss all reconstructive options.
-For most patients, after your Mohs surgery is completed, the Mohs surgeon will bandage the wound and direct you to our offices for a consultation.
-We strive to offer same day service.
-At your post-procedure consultation, the defect is assessed, and all options for reconstruction will be discussed in detail.

 Most defects can be repaired with skin flaps.
 A skin flap utilizes local redundant tissue to cover the Mohs defect.
 Sometimes, a skin graft will be utilized for reconstruction.
 A skin graft involves removing a piece of skin from a donor site (e.g. back of the ear or above the clavicle) and then sewing it into the Mohs defect.